 We then turn to proving the entry bound results (Theorems \ref{t:entry_p} and \ref{t:entry_np}).
 These results stem from more general properties of Fourier series representations of composition operators (Lemma \ref{l:abstract_entry}), which we prove using oscillatory integral techniques.
-Because it is necessary to make a non-diffeomorphic cosine transformation to obtain Fourier basis functions from Chebyshev polynomials (see (\ref{chebyshev})), some work is required to prove appropriate bounds on derivatives after the transformation.
+Because it is necessary to make a non-diffeomorphic cosine transformation to obtain Fourier basis functions from Chebyshev polynomials, some work is required to prove appropriate bounds on derivatives after the transformation.

 We then go on to prove Theorem \ref{t:main}.
-We consider a perturbation of the transfer operator $\tro$ so that it becomes block-upper-triangular in the relevant spectral basis (in the Fourier case, under the basis order $c_0, c_1, c_{-1},c_2,c_{-2},\ldots$).
-In particular, we choose our perturbation $-\E_N$ so that the finite matrix $L_N$ forms the first block on the diagonal.
-Since the solution operator is composed only from these kinds of upper block-diagonal operators, the first diagonal block can thus be approximated only from knowledge of $L_N$ (Lemma \ref{l:strong-convergence}).
-Using that the $BV$-norm of the perturbation $-\E_N$ can be bounded using spectral matrix coefficients (Lemma \ref{l:bvnorm}), we obtain the main result.
+We consider a perturbation of the transfer operator $\tro$ that is block-upper-triangular in the relevant spectral basis (in the Fourier case, under the basis order $e_0, e_1, e_{-1},e_2,e_{-2},\ldots$), with the finite matrix $L_N$ forming the first block on the diagonal.
+Since the solution operator of such a perturbation is a composition of upper block-diagonal operators, the first diagonal block can thus be approximated only from knowledge of $L_N$ (Lemma \ref{l:strong-convergence}).
+Using that the $BV$-norm of our perturbation can be bounded using spectral matrix coefficients (Lemma \ref{l:bvnorm}), we obtain the main result. \\